CQUPT-SCIE-AI-Lab/CQUPT-SCIE-AI-Lab/README.md

 ## CQUPT SAIL

-School of Communication and Information Engineering Artificial Intelligence Laboratory at Chongqing University of Posts and Telecommunications
+School of Communications and Information Engineering Artificial Intelligence Laboratory at Chongqing University of Posts and Telecommunications

 <!--
 **CQUPT-SCIE-AI-Lab/CQUPT-SCIE-AI-Lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.